THE SHIPYARD

 with the one that was eventually selected by ADB.
 While not as well armed

-as the design that was selected, this ship uses NWOs and APR replacements
+as the design that was selected, this ship uses NWOs and APR replacements introduced

-ship to be configured for various missions.
+configured for various missions.

 Names: Champion of the Tri-Star.

-LIGHT CARRONADE CRUISER: The Gorn fleet produced a small number of these specialized
+LIGHT CARRONADE CRUISER: The Gorn fleet produced a small number

-forward bubble with a Plasma-F and a single Ph-1 mounted in the same fashion as
+light cruisers used a new forward bubble with a Plasma-F and a single Ph-1

-the DD.
-The reduced number of Ph-1s was
+The reduced number of Ph-1s was accepted in exchange for the improved

-accepted in exchange for the improved close range plasma firepower.
+close range plasma firepower.

 The

-CLN was very popular in Gorn service in the Y165-Y170 period, but the
+CLN was very popular in Gorn service in the Y165-Y170

-introduction of new ship classes carrying the Plasma-Fs (BDD, HDD, CM) and
+period, but the introduction of new ship classes carrying the Plasma-Fs (BDD, HDD, CM) and fleet wide “+” refits improving

-fleet wide “+” refits improving Plasma-Gs to Plasma-Ss made the short ranged
+Plasma-Gs to Plasma-Ss made

+the short ranged weapons of the ship less appealing.
 Production of the CLN ended in Y170.
-Few of these ships remained in
+Few of

-service in Y175 when the F-refit brought Plasma-Fs to the remaining warships in
+these ships remained in service in Y175 when the F-refit brought Plasma-Fs to the remaining warships in the Gorn

-the Gorn fleet, and most of the remaining ships were converted to standard
+fleet, and most of the remaining ships were converted to standard BCs.
+At least one ship remained in this

 configuration beyond Y175, and (with the F-refit) operated against the